 There are several legal strategies to keep a retail fraud conviction off your record.

-Youthful Offender Status – those under the age of 24 can and should be provided an opportunity to have the case immediately made non-public and eventually dismissed after satisfactorily completion of a short probationary period.
-The applicable age was increased to age 24 in Michigan effective August 15, 2015.
-For those accused between the ages of 21 and 24 if the case occurred before that date, we can and must delay the prosecution until after that date to ensure all who qualify will take advantage of the new law change.
+Youthful offender status – those under the age of 24 can and should be provided an opportunity to have the case immediately made non-public and eventually dismissed after satisfactory completion of a short probationary period.
+The applicable age was increased to age 24 in Michigan, effective August 15, 2015.
+For those accused between the ages of 21 and 24, if the case occurred before that date, we can and must delay the prosecution until after that date to ensure all who qualify will take advantage of the new law change.

-First Offender Programs – many jurisdictions and prosecutorial offices will allow a first offender, no matter the age, to engage in programing to keep the offense off their record.
-Do not assume that this offer will automatically be made because it will not.
-An expert attorney from the Law Office of Barton Morris will not only ensure all available programs, but ensure the client is prepared to be eligible to receive said programs.
+First offender programs – many jurisdictions and prosecutorial offices will allow a first offender, no matter the age, to engage in programming to keep the offense off their record.
+Do not assume that this offer will automatically be made, because it will not.
+A Michigan shoplifting attorney from The Law Offices of Barton Morris will not only ensure all available programs but ensure the client is prepared to be eligible to receive said programs.
 Many require the client to receive certain treatment or previously be engaged with a particular therapy requirement.
 Every court and jurisdiction is different in this regard.
-The expert attorneys from the Law Office of Barton Morris know exactly what needs to be done to ensure successful acceptance and completion of every known first offender program.
+The skilled attorneys from The Law Offices of Barton Morris know exactly what needs to be done to ensure successful acceptance and completion of every known first offender program.

-Often times, those that may not qualify can still be accepted into a first offender program.
-The expert retail fraud attorneys in the Law Office of Barton Morris will make sure that every effort is taken to make all qualifying programs available to our clients, even if at first glance, it may seem unavailable.
+Oftentimes, those that may not qualify can still be accepted into a first offender program.
+Our Michigan shoplifting attorneys will make sure that every effort is taken to make all qualifying programs available to our clients even if at first glance it may seem unavailable.
 The opportunity to keep someone’s record clean must sometimes be fought hard for.
-Often times, a favorable result must be achieved no matter the cost and “no” is not an acceptable answer.
-The attorneys at the Law Office of Barton Morris will be fight relentlessly for every client.
+Oftentimes, a favorable result must be achieved no matter the cost and “no” is not an acceptable answer.
+The attorneys at The Law Offices of Barton Morris will fight relentlessly for every client.